-Welcome to the new home of the NCFBS Beginner’s Blues Circle
+Welcome to the home of the NCFBS Beginner’s Blues Circle

-We are very happy to announce that we will be resuming the NCFBS Beginner’s Blues Circle on Monday, 29 June.
+We are very happy to announce that we will again host the NCFBS Beginner’s Blues Circle on Monday, 27 July.
 Once again the good folks at B-Side Vintage (601 S Main St, Gainesville, FL 32601) will be providing a meeting place for us.
 The Circle runs from 6:30 – 8:00 pm, and will focus on the materials listed below.
 If you have any questions please direct them to firstname.lastname@example.org.
 If you’ve got any tunes you’d like to learn, please do the same.

 This Month’s Material